 to increase teachers' understanding of curriculum content and methods of instruction appropriate for each content area based on individual school plans.

-The PD plan shall reflect individual needs of schools and be aligned with the school/District improvement plan and teacher growth plans.
+The PD plan shall reflect individual needs of schools and be aligned with the Comprehensive School/District Improvement Plan, ESSA requirements, and teacher growth plans.

 School Responsibilities

 Each school shall plan professional development with the PD coordinator and, when appropriate, with other schools to maximize training opportunities.
-In addition, each school's PD plan shall be submitted to the Board for review as part of their school improvement plan.
+In addition, each school's PD plan shall be submitted to the Board for review as part of their Comprehensive School Improvement Plan.

 Documentation